woutervanveen/woutervanveen/content/about.md

 {{< profile align="center" >}}

 ## About me
 I work as a back-end engineer @DHL Ecommerce the Netherlands.
-I specialize in working developing cloud-native applications in event-driven landscapes.
-I started my career as an Aerospace engineer and after obtaining my PhD. in the same field I switched to Software Engineering permanently.
+I specialize in developing cloud-native applications in event-driven landscapes.
+I started my career as an Aerospace engineer and after obtaining my PhD in the same field, I switched to Software Engineering permanently.

 I have a strong preference for functional programming, but at the same time try to stress that this doesn't mean that we cannot use object oriented programming.
 I love working with different languages to learn their quirks, but more importantly the idea and philosophy behind a language.